itsallconnected/truecolors-v2/docs/DEVELOPMENT.md

 ### Dev Containers

-Within IDEs that support the [Development Containers] specification, start the "Mastodon on local machine" container from the editor.
+Within IDEs that support the [Development Containers] specification, start the "Truecolors on local machine" container from the editor.
 The necessary `docker compose` commands to build and setup the container should run automatically.
 For **Visual Studio Code** this requires installing the [Dev Container extension].